-Defines the namespaces used in the parameter expression.
+Enter the namespaces used in the parameter expression.

-Use this operator when the Execute operator is used as a base operator of a custom operator and the pre-execution code creates the value dynamically.
-You can use the dataset of the Execute base operator as a reference to construct the value.
+Note: Parameter Expression and Parameter Namespace Expression are useful when the Execute operator is used as a base operator of a custom operator and the values are dynamically created in the pre-execution code.
+The values can be constructed using the dataset of the Execute base operator as a reference.

-Defines the input parameters of the selected operation.
-After you select an Operation, click Parameters to specify the input parameters.
+Once you select an Operation, click Parameters to specify the input parameters of the selected operation.

-Note: Do not enter parameters if you already entered data in the Parameter Expression and Parameter Namespace Expression fields.
+Note: Do not use click this button to enter parameters if you already entered data in the Parameter Expression and Parameter Namespace Expression fields.